Newcastle (County Wicklow barony)

-Newcastle (An Caisleán Nua) is a barony in County Wicklow, Republic of Ireland.
+Newcastle (An Caisleán Nua) is a barony in County Wicklow, Ireland.

 Etymology

 Newcastle barony derives its name from the village of Newcastle.

 Location

 Newcastle barony is located in eastern County Wicklow, opening onto the Irish Sea.

 History

 The Uí Theig (O'Tighe), cousins to the Uí Máil, are noted early here, as well as the Uí Braen Deilgni, a branch of the Uí Garrchon.
 This was part of O'Byrne (Ó Broin) country after the 12th century, referred to in Gaelic as Crioch Branach.

 List of settlements

 Below is a list of settlements in Newcastle barony: